#GlobalLogisticsAdvice

 When selling online to the European Union (EU), for example, you can either opt to use DHL’s Duty Tax Paid (DTP) Billing Service, where DHL pays Import Customs VAT to authorities upon import and then charges back to you, or you can register with the European Union’s Import One Stop Shop (IOSS) system, where VAT is collected by the online seller at the moment of purchase (and the online seller then pays the Tax Authority in the EU via monthly VAT return centrally).

 Sounds complicated?
-TAS makes it simpler
+MyGTS makes it simpler

 Our top tips for first-time cross-border shippers